nasa/PySA/README.md

-# PySA-SAT Solvers
+# PySA-DPLL Solvers

-This library implements SAT solver algorithms for PySA.
+This library implements the DPLL algorithm for PySA.
 Currently two algorithm implementations are available, one exact solver (DPLL-SAT) and one heuristic solver (Walk-SAT).
 SAT problems are accepted in standard CNF format.